 In an interview with IGN in 2004, RE4 producer Hiroyuki Kobayashi called that build “not acceptable” for the development team.
 In another interview, he says that the staff “were tired of making the same stuff as well”.
 Put these quotes together and it’s clear that RE4 as we know it wouldn’t exist without the company first experimenting in these early builds.

-Another such case of these changes can be found in Team Ico‘s Shadow of the Colossus.
-The game focuses around defeating 16 colossi, however they originally planned to include 48, which was then cut down to 24 after the design phase.
+We can also find another case of these changes in Team Ico‘s Shadow of the Colossus.
+The game focuses around defeating 16 colossi, however the team originally planned to include 48 until they cut down to 24 after the design phase.
 They then cut down further to 16 after programming and modelling the 24, and seeing what worked and what didn’t.
 There are some remnants of these unused colossi, which range from a monkey that hung from the ceiling to a spider whose legs you had to thwack.
 For a game that I’ve played through more than 20 times (seriously), it’s cool to see what the team originally planned and why they ended up cutting it.

 This is what I find so interesting about early versions of these games.
 The final versions of the games we see are all results of experimenting and iterating on previous builds.
 Would the “hook man” demo have made for a better RE4?
 Or would Shadow of the Colossus have benefited from 9 more colossi?
 Who knows?
 We can only speculate how these hypothetical games could have turned out and how, if Capcom or Team Ico did keep developing them, they would have changed by release.

 From Ravenholm to release, what could have changed?